||Director, International and Global Studies Minor; Associate Professor of Religious Studies

 B.A., English and Religion, University of the South (Sewanee)

 Buddhism, Hinduism, Theology of Religious Pluralism, Comparative Theology

-Dr. Kiblinger is an associate professor in the Department of Philosophy and Religious Studies and director of the International Studies Minor.
+Dr. Kiblinger is an associate professor in the Department of Philosophy and Religious Studies and director of the International and Global Studies Minor.
 After living and working in the Buddhist country of Thailand from 1994-96, she earned her master’s and doctoral degrees at the University of Chicago, where she studied Sanskrit language and Indian Buddhist thought in addition to Western philosophy of religion.
 This prepared her for her research and publications in Buddhist thought, the theology of religious pluralism, and comparative theology.
 She came to Winthrop in 2005 and currently teaches "Introduction to World Religions," Buddhism, Hinduism, and "Religion, Conflict, and Co-existence".

 When not in her primary office, Kiblinger can be found in her International and Global Studies office in the Interdisciplinary Studies Department in Bancroft G07, phone 803/323-3018.